Top Cloud and Communications Subscription Service Metrics and KPIs

 While this post focuses on revenue reporting, it is relatively easy apply similar reporting structure to other KPIs such as profit or margin.
 At Nextian we recommend building service reports following income statement structure: revenue, cost, gross profit/margin, sales cost (commissions) and net profit/margin.

 Since most services are billed monthly, operational reports are usually monthly or MTD (month-to-date).
-Other popular periods include quarterly, yearly, and YTD (year-to-date).
+Other popular intervals include quarterly, yearly, and YTD (year-to-date).

 KPIDescription